1968 Group 2 Mustang Shelby T/A team car #2

 At Mid-Ohio Kwech did not finish, at Bridgehampton the engine blew before the race (DNS) like at Mt.
 Tremblant/Canada (DNF).
 At Meadowdale Kwech managed to get through to a 8th place.
 Dan Gurney had transmission and ignition trouble through his race (DNF).

-Car first raced in white at Daytona, then painted yellow for the next 6 races and finally appearing as the blue number 2 car at Watkins Glen and Castle Rock.
+this car first raced in light blue at Daytona, then was painted yellow for the next 5 races (Sebring, War Bonnet, Lime Rock, Mid-Ohio, Bridgehampton) and finally appearing as the dark blue number 2 car at St. Jovite and Watkins Glen.

-Car was initially sold after the season to Kar Kraft employee Tom Tluski for 1 Dollar by Ford and had only 2 owners after that.
+Car #2 was sold on March 25th, 1969 to Kar Kraft employee Tom Tlusty for 1 Dollar by Ford and had only 2 owners after that.

 Status as of May 2008: